wang-angela/decor-gator/Sprint3.md

 ##### TestEncryption (t \*testing.T)
 Tests encrypt() then checks result using comparePassword() .

-### email.go:

-#### Functions:

-##### SendWelcomeEmail(destinationEmails []string):

-Sends an email from decorgators@gmail.com confirming that the user signed up with our service.
-For now, the only emails we can send are to those we manually approve on our Amazon Web Service account.
-We cannot fix this until we get approval to leave the sandbox from Amazon.

-##### SendForgotPasswordEmail(w http.ResponseWriter, r \*http.Request):

-Sends an email from decorgators@gmail.com for user to reset their password.
-Similar issues from SendWelcomeEmail().

 ## Frontend Goals
 Chris: Username --> Uploading image -->